Best Methods to Install Batting Cage Netting

 How to Do It:

-- Secure Netting: Use weights like sandbags, bricks, or water-filled tubes to secure the netting at the ground level.
+- Secure Base: Use sandbags, bricks, or water-filled weights to keep the net grounded.

 Tips for Success